sipgate/address-finder-service/README.md

 Service for finding the most likely address for a search query.

-Requires the `API_KEY` environment variable with a Google Geocode API key.
+Requires the `API_KEY` environment variable with a Google Maps Geocoding API key.

 ### Example